Skip to content

 In ErgoTree, all runtime data values have an associated type also available at runtime (this is called type reification).

 However, the serialization format separates data values from their type descriptors.
-This saves space when for example, a collection of items is serialized.
-It is done so that a type tree can fully describe the contents of a typed data structure.
+This saves space when, for example, a collection of items is serialized.
+This is done so that a type tree can fully describe the contents of a typed data structure.

-For example, having a typed data object d: (Int, Coll[Byte], Boolean), we can tell, by examining the structure of the type, that d is a tuple with three items; the first item contains a 32-bit integer, the second - a collection of bytes, and the third - logical true/false value.
+For example, having a typed data object d: (Int, Coll[Byte], Boolean), we can tell, by examining the structure of the type, that d is a tuple with three items; the first item contains a 32-bit integer, the second a collection of bytes, and the third a logical true/false value.

 Figure 5: Data serialization format